MilanDJA/Assignment1/README.md

 2. Click on **Custom Images**.
 3. Select **Upload Image** and follow the prompts to upload your Arch Linux ISO.

-## Step 3: Create a Droplet Running Arch Linux
+## Step 3: Set up a Droplet Running Arch Linux
 Now that you have your custom image uploaded, you can create a Droplet.

 ### 3.1 Create the Droplet